 6. Chinese Evergreen

 The popular Chinese evergreen (Aglaonema spp.) is an excellent, slow-growing foliage plant that loves a warm, humid location.
 You can select a variety that works with your shower space.
 Keep in mind this rule: the paler the Chinese evergreen leaves, the more light it needs.
 If your shower has a skylight or is positioned near a window offering bright, indirect sun, consider one of the pale variegated varieties like 'Silver Spear' (Aglaonema communatum).
 For low-light showers, go for the forest-green species plant.

 Our pick: Costa Farms Chinese Evergreen, $38.98

 7. Tropical Pitcher Plant

-If your shower offers some light, you'll be hard-pressed to find a cooler plant to invite in than the tropical pitcher plant (Nepenthes spp.__) You've seen these amazing plants with the distinctive "pitchers" that attract insects to their doom.
+If your shower offers some light, you'll be hard-pressed to find a cooler plant than the tropical pitcher plant (Nepenthes spp.) with distinctive "pitchers" that attract insects to their doom.
 Pitcher plants love moist soil, diffused light, and high humidity, so a Nepenthes in the shower is a match made in heaven.
-These guys get big so pick a steady support like a built-in shower shelf.
+These guys get big so pick steady support like a built-in shower shelf.